Bringing Vintage Aircraft to Life since 2010

 18th August 1940

-Further large scale attacks take place by the Luftwaffe as RAF airfields come under attack in the South and South East.
-These include RAF Kenley, RAF Biggin Hill and RAF West Malling leading to huge loss of aircraft on the ground.
+Large scale attacks take place by the Luftwaffe as RAF airfields come under attack in the South and South East, these include RAF Kenley, RAF Biggin Hill and RAF West Malling, leading to loss of aircraft on the ground.
 These attacks were designed to immobilise Fighter Command once and for all.
 The Luftwaffe also attack Sheffield for the first time.

-Around 100 Junkers Ju 87 Stukas of StG 77, escorted by over 60 Messerschmitt Bf 109s, are tasked with attacking RAF Thorney Island, RNAS Ford, RNAS Gosport and Poling radar station.
+Around 100 Ju 87s of StG 77, escorted by over sixty Bf 109s, are tasked with attacking RAF Thorney Island, RNAS Ford, RNAS Gosport and Poling radar station.
 They are intercepted by Nos.
-43 and 601 Squadron Hurricane Mk Is and Nos.
-152 and 602 Squadron Spitfire Mk IAs.
-In the combat that follows the RAF claim 14 Ju 87s shot down.
-The Ju 87 had been suffering heavy losses over Britain, and as a result operations with the aircraft began to be scaled back.
+43 and 601 Squadron Hurricanes and Nos.
+152 and 602 Squadron Supermarine Spitfires.
+In the combat that follows the RAF claim fourteen Ju 87s shot down.
+The Ju 87 had been suffering heavy losses over Britain, and operations with the aircraft began to be scaled back.

-This day would see the highest combined losses for the Royal Air Force and Luftwaffe during the battle and would lead to Britain calling it 'The Hardest Day'.
+This day would see the highest combined losses for the RAF and Luftwaffe during the battle and would lead to Britain calling it 'The Hardest Day'.

 Daily losses